ibm-cloud-docs/codeengine/environment-vars.md

 **Before you begin**
 - You must [create your project](#create-a-project) and the [project](https://cloud.ibm.com/codeengine/projects){: external} must be in `active` status.
 - Determine whether you want to create a literal environment variable or create an environment variable that references an existing secret or configmap.
-If you want your environment variable to fully reference an existing secret or configmap or reference individual key-value pairs in an existing secret or configmap, the secret or configmap must exist.
+If you want your environment variable to fully reference an existing secret or configmap or reference individual keys in an existing secret or configmap, the secret or configmap must exist.
 See [create a secret](/docs/codeengine?topic=codeengine-configmap-secret#secret-create-ui) or [create a configmap](/docs/codeengine?topic=codeengine-configmap-secret#configmap-create-ui) to define your secret or configmap before proceeding.

 1. To open the dialog to define your environment variable on the Add environment variable page, complete one of the following.
     * If you are [creating an app](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-console), from the Create application page, expand the **Environment variables (optional)** section.
 You can add one or more environment variables to the app that you are creating.
 Click **Add** to open the Add environment variable page.